 The airlines are hiring again!
-Delta Airlines recently announced 1,800 more flight attendant positions for 2017.
+Delta Airlines are hiring Flight Attendants for 2018.
 Amazing news for the travel industry and for those wanting to get in on it.

 If your a mom wanting to travel the world but think you can’t, you are so wrong my friend.
 I perform no miracles to be able to fly and be a hands on mom.
 In fact, I will argue that it’s easier being a flight attendant than it was being a part-time gate agent.
 Trust me, I did the latter for 10 years.

 Here’s what you need to considered to be a Flight Attendant Mom: